pixelplicity/gatsby-plugin-plausible/README.md

 A Gatsby plugin for adding [Plausible](https://plausible.io/) analytics to your Gatsby site.

 The plugin includes the Plausible tracking script.
-It supports using a custom domain, optional referrer tracking and excluding specific paths from recording page views.
+It supports using a custom domain and excluding specific paths from recording page views.

 ---